-Test Near misses Test2 Incidents with consequ nces
+Test 1 Near misses Test2:

+Incidents with consequ nces

+Normally, staff are good in roporting

+incidents with consequ

-Normally, staff are good in reporting incidents with consequences.
-However, reporting near misincidents is as important as reporting incidents with consequences.
+However, reporting near mis

+is as important as reporting with consequences.

-incidents are gifts that en ble us to learn and rectify the situatic before it escalates to injuries or dama
+incidents are gifts that en

+learn and rectify the situation

+escalates to injuries or dama es.